15 The Future of Science in the Age of Machine Learning

 How do you succeed in such a fast-paced environment?
 Of course, sometimes you have to learn a new tool.
 But ideally, you also learn the principles that remain.
 Learning to program involves learning both general concepts like functions and the specific syntax of a programming language.
 The concepts often live for a long time: Someone who learned about functions 30 years ago still finds that knowledge relevant today, but they may no longer write their applications in Delphi or Pascal.

 What remains relevant in science is not the concrete methods for solving problems, but the problems themselves and the general strategies for solving them.
 This is what we tried to convey in this book.
-We introduced ideas and formalisms for describing questions as machine learning problems, and provided taxonomies for solutions.
+We introduced ideas and formalisms for describing questions as machine learning problems and provided taxonomies for solutions.

 Ultimately, the future of science in the age of machine learning is not about replacing scientists but, about enhancing their ability to explore the unknown.
 And while the tools may change, the curiosity and drive that fuel scientific discovery will remain timeless.
 That, after all, is the essence of science: to keep asking, exploring, and understanding.